Brian Mitchell and JP Finlay will co-host show as part of new lineups at 106.7 the Fan, Team 980

 At WTEM, the flagship home of the Washington Football Team, Kevin Sheehan remains the morning drive host from 6 a.m. to 9 a.m.
-Travis Thomas, a southern Maryland native whose career has included stints as a producer and host at NBCSW, will host a new show from 9 a.m. to noon, replacing Al Galdi, who last week announced his departure from the station after more than 20 years.
+Travis Thomas, a Southern Maryland native whose career has included stints as a producer and host at NBCSW, will host a new show from 9 a.m. to noon, replacing Al Galdi, who last week announced his departure from the station after more than 20 years.
 Thomas will be followed by Prince George’s County native, comedian and WUSA anchor Reese Waters from noon to 3 p.m., while Pete Medhurst and Chris Russell, familiar voices to listeners of both stations, will be paired together from 3 p.m. to 7 p.m.

-“The main thing was trying to put together shows that featured compelling and interesting personalities who can credibly talk about a wide range of sports topics in a really entertaining way,” Chris Kinard, the operations manager for Entercom’s cluster of D.C. stations, which also includes 94.7 the Drive, said in a phone interview.
+“The main thing was trying to put together shows that featured compelling and interesting personalities who can credibly talk about a wide range of sports topics in a really entertaining way,” Chris Kinard, the director of operations and programming for 106.7 the Fan and the Team 980, said in a phone interview.
 “The goal is for both 980 and 106.7 to be great sports stations, but the stars are the personalities.
 We wanted to find — like what we have with the ‘Sports Junkies,' ‘Grant and Danny’ and other shows in the past — great personalities who we feel like we can build a brand around.”

 Finlay, who grew up in Bethesda, has served as the Washington Football Team beat reporter for NBCSW since 2016.
 He will continue in that role, including co-hosting the popular Washington Football Talk podcast with Pete Hailey and Mitch Tischler.